HemanshuVarma/BotsUp/README.md

 Challenge.

 ## Features
-The app replicates the core funtions of popular messaging app, which are:
+The app replicates the core functions of popular messaging app, which are:
 - Splash segment
 - Camera segment
 - Chat segment